 Cal Poly Recreation Center operations during COVID-19

-San Luis Obispo County announced plans in March for the Cal Poly Recreation Center to be possibly be used as an emergency overflow facility, in the event that local hospitals have more patients than they can treat and house safely.
+San Luis Obispo County announced plans in March 2020 for the Cal Poly Recreation Center to be possibly be used as an emergency overflow facility in the event that local hospitals have more patients than they can treat and house safely.

 The Recreation Center is not currently being used to house COVID-19 patients and has not housed any throughout the pandemic.

 The facility would be used as an emergency overflow facility only if local hospitals are overwhelmed.
 At the moment, local hospitals are functioning well and are able to treat the COVID-19 cases in the county.